Thai motorway network

 The motorways (ทางหลวงพิเศษ, RTGS: thang luang phiset) in Thailand is an intercity toll controlled-access highways network that currently spans 145 km.
 It is to be greatly extended to 4154.7 km according to the master plan.
 Thailand's motorway network is considered to be separate from Thailand's expressway network, which is the system of expressways, usually elevated, within Greater Bangkok.
 Thailand also has a provincial highway network.

 Overview

 The Thai highway network spans over 70,000 kilometers across all regions of Thailand.
-These highways, however, are often dual carriageways with frequent U-turn lanes and intersections, thus slowing down traffic.
+These highways, however, are often single carriageways with frequent U-turn lanes and intersections, thus slowing down traffic.
 Coupled with the increase in the number of vehicles and the demand for limited-access motorways, the Thai Government issued a cabinet resolution in 1997 detailing the motorway construction master plan.
 Some upgraded sections of highway are being turned into "motorways", while other motorways are being purpose-built.